qundao/mirror-mergiraf/README.md

 # Mergiraf

-A syntax-aware git merge driver for a growing collections of programming languages and file formats.
+A syntax-aware git merge driver for a growing collection of programming languages and file formats.

 See the [documentation](https://mergiraf.org/).